News from Stephanie Bennett

 September '99 at the invitation of the Los Angeles World Affairs Council, I performed Irish and original music for Her Excellency, Mary McAleese, President of Ireland.
 What an honor!
 Click here for the photographic evidence.
 I also met the Foreign Minister of Ireland, Mr. David Andrews.
 When Mrs. Andrews remarked that I appeared to be a different race from the very tall Foreign Minister (I am not quite five feet tall), I explained that my ethnic heritage is part Leprechaun.

 August '99 Susan Craig Winsberg's beautiful new CD, "La Belle Dame: Music of Love, Longing and Sorrow in the Celtic and Poetic Traditions", on which I played pedal harp and Celtic harp and did some arranging, has been released.
-Check it out at CraigRecords.com.

 April '99 Composed & recorded some new orchestral pieces for my composer demo (film production companies, music supervisors/editors etc. may inquire).
 Also performed material from my BARDINA'S FOREST CD at a concert of New Music For Harp presented by the L.A.
 Chapter of the American Harp Society.
 At the same concert, harp/flute/viola trio Entr'amis (Jennifer Duke, harp; Suzanna Giordano, viola; James Lasota, flute) beautifully performed my compositions "Music in the Shape of a Quilt" and "Music in the Shape of a Brook".

 March '99 It's finally in a theater near you: hit movie "the Other Sister" with DianeKeaton, Juliette Lewis & Giovanni Ribisi (filmed in '98).
 I play the part of the harpist at the (first) wedding.
 You actually get a good look at both myself and my harp (a Venus Paragon, for you harpophiles who keep track of such things.)
 Click here to see my snapshots from the filming.
-And Julie's lovely CD has been released! (see February '99!)

 February '99 I arranged and produced a CD, "Rhythm of the Celts" by Celtic harpist Julie Mondin.
-I added instrumental and vocal harmonies to Julie's beautiful Celtic and original melodies, and I barged around the recording studio telling everyone what to do.
+I added instrumental and vocal harmonies to Julie's beautiful Celtic and original melodies, and (as producer) I barged around the recording studio telling everyone what to do.

 Also in February, Celtic fiddler Mary Barton and I performed live on the cable TV show "Bridging Heaven and Earth", from Santa Barbara, California.